 The top 3 considerations of your IT strategy

 IT is an incredible resource to make your company more efficient, and more competitive.
 In this economy, the 3 most important considerations of your IT strategy are:

 - The SPEED by which you run your business

 - The COST you manage, striving for the lowest possible cost of operations without sacrificing quality and

 - The RISK you are willing to accept, and your strategy for minimizing it

 Putting your money into a new system, or refreshing an existing system must include a fair assessment of what the cloud can bring because with very few exceptions, it checks all three of those boxes.
-If you run your IT on premise, you are not going to be nearly as flexible, and your risk will be greater than if you utilize cloud services.
+If you run your IT on premise, you are not going to be nearly as flexible.
+Also, your risk will be greater than if you utilize cloud services.
 A decade ago, this was not a statement we could make.
 Today, it really is that simple.